 I long for a Steam Machine 2.
 A Steam Machine that has more of a foundation in Windows, thus avoiding many of the SteamOS-based issues, but that loads directly into Steam Big Screen.
 A Steam Machine that has a decent graphics card that can run games at least at console quality.
 A Steam Machine that costs as much as a console, or at the maximum, £100 more.

 This is all wishful thinking and it will never happen, but I can’t help but wonder what might have been if Valve had got it right with their foray into the console market.
-With PC gaming possibly moving in the direction of cloud-based streaming in the future, the likelihood of having a decent PC console looks increasingly unlikely.
+With PC gaming possibly moving toward cloud-based streaming, the likelihood of having a decent PC console looks increasingly unlikely, and possibly unneccessary.